Explore the Standards

 Setting high standards for good lending practice

 The Standards of Lending Practice are voluntary and set the benchmark for good lending practice in the UK.
 Sponsored by the British Bankers’ Association (BBA) and The UK Cards Association, the Standards outline the way Registered Firms are expected to deal with their customers throughout the entire product life cycle.

-The Standards of Lending Practice apply to personal customers and cover six main areas
+The Standards of Lending Practice split into six main areas for personal customers and eight main areas for business customers: